Students FAQ’s

 If you are experiencing technical difficulties, complete the form on the Contact Us page and we will email or call you back with a solution.
 If there are any additional questions you have about the BIG Idea Competition or Final Event, please reference the Rules and Student Checklist forms.

-Completed entries and designs must be submitted by midnight, Central Standard Time on October 31.
+Students and advisors must create an account by October 24.
+Completed entries must be submitted by midnight, Central Standard Time on October 31.

 Students must be in a high school or home school doing high school studies.
 The entry for the business idea is a written submission of no more than 1075 words, organized as follows: